-If a requisition is for a service, business units must submit a copy of the supplier’s Certificate of Liability Insurance.
+If a requisition is for a service, business units shall submit a copy of the supplier’s Certificate of Liability Insurance.

-- The Certificate of Liability Insurance must list KCTCS as the certificate holder, as well as additional insured.
+- The Certificate of Liability Insurance shall list KCTCS as the certificate holder, as well as additional insured.

 - The Certificate of Liability Insurance can be sent to the KCTCS System Office of Procurement to Payment Services or attached to the requisition.

 For Uniform Guidance regulations for Federal Grant Awards see also Administrative Procedure 5.3.6-P (Sponsored Projects Accounting for Grants & Contracts).